MariaKlimenteva/racing_game/README.md

 Everything is very simple.
 In the game window you see green obstacles, hitting them takes away your points (-20).
 There are also multi-colored checkpoints: yellow +10, blue +20, purple +40.
 If you reach the finish line, you will finish the game and get +20 points.
 ### How to build and run
-Clone the repository to yourself: https://github.com/MariaKlimenteva/racing_game Next you need to download vcpkg using: https://vcpkg.io/en/getting-started.html To build, run the root cmake.
+Clone the repository to yourself: https://github.com/MariaKlimenteva/racing_game.

+Next you need to download vcpkg using: https://vcpkg.io/en/getting-started.html.

+To build, run the root cmake.
+It is important to run everything from the racing_game root folder.